The Apprentice (franchise): Brazil

 O Aprendiz, a Brazilian version of The Apprentice hosted by marketing businessman Roberto Justus, premiered on 4 November 2004.
 People+Arts (a cable channel that broadcasts The Apprentice in Latin America) and Rede Record (a Brazilian broadcasting network) teamed up with Fremantle Media to create the show.
 Justus' catchphrase is "Você está demitido" ("you're fired").
-For 2009 and 2010, the show had businessman João Doria, Jr. as the host.
+For 2009 and 2010, the show had businessman João Doria Jr. as the host.

 Justus returned in 2013 to host the ninth season with a cast of candidates from previous seasons.
 In late 2013, Rede Record confirmed the first season of Aprendiz Celebridades, a Brazilian version of Celebrity Apprentice, which premiered in April 2014.
 The show was broadcast on Tuesdays and Thursdays with a total of 22 episodes.
-Fifteen Brazilian celebrities battled for a prize of R$1.000,000,00.
+Fifteen Brazilian celebrities battled for a prize of R$1,000,000.00.

-After almost five years, the reality show returned again, featuring 18 digital influencers competing for a R$1.000,000,00 cash.
+After almost five years, the reality show returned again, featuring 18 digital influencers competing for a R$1,000,000.00 cash prize.
 It was broadcast by Band and Canal Sony.